storageos/deploy/k8s/examples/backup/s3-uploader/README.md

 ### S3 Uploader

-A Kubernetes Cron Job is created that creates a Worker running two programs.
+A Kubernetes Cron Job is created.
+That scheduler creates a Pod running two programs.
-Firstly the Worker connects to the Rsync daemon running in the StatefulSet via a Kubernetes Service.
-It then syncs the `/backup` directory and uploads the content into an S3 bucket.
+Firstly the Pod connects to the Rsync daemon running in the StatefulSet via a Kubernetes Service and syncs the `/backup` directory.
+It then uploads the content into an S3 bucket.

 The connection to Rsync is established using a username and password injected to the Worker via Kubernetes Secrets.
 Both the Rsync daemon and the client use the same Secret.

-A few parameters are passed to the Worker using a ConfigMap.
+A few parameters are passed to the Worker Pod using a ConfigMap.
 The configurable information is the Rsync Service Name and the Credentials to access Rsync and the S3 Bucket.